-Web Design for Any Size Screen
+Responsive Design for Any Size Screen

 Responsive Web Design is a newer way that most professional web design companies are building.
 This is a method where the website is built in a way to respond differently to different size devices.
 With the increased popularity of mobile devices (laptops, tablets, hybrids, smartphones, etc) showcasing a multitude of screen sizes, the concept seems to fit.

-Another option for website owners is to build a completely different mobile website.
+Another option for a responsive website is to build a completely different mobile website.
 Instead of one master website with a bunch of media queries and rules, there are two separate websites: one for smartphones and one for traditional desktops.
 The mobile version just displays the core basics of what mobile users may be interested in seeing, and not much else.
 You can also include a link to the full website, if mobile users would rather see that.

 WebTek can analyze your website analytics to determine devices being used and percentages of overall traffic to better consult and recommend how to approach your mobile strategy and determine if responsive web design is right for you.